hunter101/docs/source/index.html.md

 # Giftcard Management

 <aside class="warning">
-Access to the giftcard api is strictly limited to specific vendor and not available to standard seller api usage.
+Access to the giftcard api is limited to giftcard vendors and not available in our standard seller api usage.
 </aside>

-### POST /gift_card
+## POST /gift_card

-Create a new giftcard..
+Create a new giftcard.

-Required params are
+Required params are:

 * value (Int: Initial amount deposited onto giftcard, between 10-1000)
 * transaction_id (String: Your internal reference)